ligato/vpp-agent/docs/tutorials/05_kv-scheduler.md

 `descriptor-adapter` generator will put the generated adapters into the `descriptor/adapter` directory within the plugin folder.

-#### 2. A descriptor without dependency
+#### 2. Descriptor without dependency

 The next  step is to define descriptors.
+We start with the interface descriptor, which has no dependencies.

-Your descriptor can be implemented in one of two ways:
+A descriptor can be implemented in one of two ways:
 1. Define the descriptor constructor which implements all required methods directly (good when descriptor methods are few and short in implementation)
 2. Define a descriptor object, implement all methods on it and then put a method references in the descriptor